-Immediate Interim Suspension -The College President or designee may order immediate suspension of a student for good cause from one or more classes and/or activities/programs, or from all classes and/ or activities/programs of the college where he or she concludes that immediate suspension is required to protect lives or property and to ensure the maintenance of order.
+Immediate Interim Suspension - The College President or designee may order immediate suspension of a student where he or she concludes that immediate suspension is required to protect lives or property and to ensure the maintenance of order.
 In cases where an interim suspension has been ordered, the time limits contained in these procedures shall not apply, and all hearing rights, including the right to a formal hearing where a long-term suspension or expulsion is recommended, will be afforded to the student within ten (10) days.
 A suspended student shall be prohibited from being enrolled in any community college within the District for the period of the suspension.
 [Education Code Sections 66017 and 76031; cf. Penal Code Section 626.2.]

-Long-Term Suspension - Exclusion of the student by the College President for good cause from one or more classes and/or activities/ programs, or from all classes and/or activities/programs of the college for up to the remainder of the semester and the following semester.
-A student suspended from all classes, activities and/or programs shall be prohibited from being enrolled in any community college within the District for the period of the suspension.
+Long-Term Suspension - Exclusion of the student by the College President for good cause from one or more classes and/or activities, or from all classes and/or activities of the college for up to the remainder of the semester and the following semester.
+A student suspended from all classes and/or activities shall be prohibited from being enrolled in any community college within the District for the period of the suspension.
 [Education Code Sections 76030 and 76031.]